smuellerDD/leancrypto/linux_kernel/README.md

 cannot be used for out-of-tree modules.
 Thus, if changes to the set of algorithms is intended, the file `Kbuild` must be modified as follows:

-This file contains in its first part a configuration of the services.
-Simply compile out the respective symbols that are not desired to be present.
-The `Kbuild` file contains a description of each option including its dependencies, if any.
+The file `Kbuild.config` contains a configuration of the services.
+Simply commet out the respective symbols that are not desired to be present.
+The `Kbuild.config` file contains a description of each option including its dependencies, if any.
 You MUST adhere to the specified dependencies as otherwise the compilation will fail due to missing symbols.